GeospatialResearch/Digital-Twins/paper/paper.md

 # Data outputs

 On the first scenario run for an area of interest, hydrologically conditioned DEMs are created from LiDAR data using the GeoFabrics package [@geofabrics].
-These are reused for subsequent scenarios until the LiDAR data is updated, in which case they are regenerated.
+These are reused for subsequent scenarios until the LiDAR data or other geospatial input data are updated, in which case they are regenerated.
 These hydrologically conditioned DEMs are generated using the same process as the NIWA-led national flood research program, Mā te haumaru ō te wai.
-These form part of the inputs for the BG-Flood model, but can also be downloaded through the web API to be used for further analysis.
+These form part of the inputs for the BG Flood model, but can also be downloaded through the web API to be used for further analysis.

 On every scenario run, we create multiple data outputs specific to the scenario.
-The primary data output is the flood model output, created using the shallow water hydrodynamic model BG-Flood [@bg-flood], which contains time-series geospatial rasters of inundation depths, water surface elevation, ground surface elevation, and water flow velocities in NetCDF format.
-In addition, we perform further analysis incorporating building footprint data to create a building flood status dataset that specifies whether each building is inundated past a threshold of 0.1m.
+The primary data output is the flood model output, created using the shallow water hydrodynamic model BG-Flood [@bg-flood] which models time-series geospatial rasters of inundation depths, water surface elevation, ground surface elevation, and water flow velocities in NetCDF format.
+In addition, we perform further analysis incorporating building footprint data to create a building flood status dataset that specifies whether each building is inundated past a threshold (default of 0.1m).

 # Statement of need

-Flooding, occurring approximately every eight months on average in Aotearoa New Zealand, stands as the most frequent, destructive, and financially burdensome natural disaster in the country [@ijerph18083952].
+Flooding, occurring approximately every eight months on average in Aotearoa New Zealand, stands as the most frequent, destructive, and financially burdensome natural hazard in the country [@ijerph18083952].
 Worldwide, for the period of 1900-2015, hydrological disasters like floods and landslides were responsible for approximately 21.5% of all natural disaster-related deaths [@guoqiang2019].